 As you can see the readings have a wide range for the same battery depending on the connection method used.

-But we know from the IEC power lead wire info that the resistance of the test harness are in a similar range to the battery impedance as the cable between the battery and measurement device may be 500mm to 1000mm (19.7 inches to 39.4inches).
+But we know from the IEC power lead wire info that the resistance of the test harness is in a similar range to the battery impedance, as the cable between the battery and measurement device may be 500mm to 1000mm (19.7 inches to 39.4inches).

 Below is a diagram of all the key components of an impedance measurement device connected to a battery with a 4-wire connection.